Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/the_lister/navigation/drive_buttons_and_lists.md

 ##### Configuring the drives toolbar

-The Drives toolbar is built from the internal \<ib:inline-code\>`Go DRIVEBUTTONS`\</ib:inline-code\> command, and you can edit the command that generates the drive buttons to configure their appearance and behaviour.
+The Drives toolbar is built from the internal `Go DRIVEBUTTONS` command, and you can edit the command that generates the drive buttons to configure their appearance and behaviour.

 See the [Editing the Toolbar](/Manual/customize/creating_your_own_buttons/editing_the_toolbar/RAEDME.md) page for information on editing toolbars, and the [Drive Buttons Configuration](/Manual/customize/creating_your_own_buttons/editing_the_toolbar/dynamic_buttons/drive_buttons_configuration.md) page for specific information about the changes you can make to the drive buttons.